Trabant: 1990s and later

 Many Trabant vehicles were abandoned in Germany after 1989 (this one photographed in Leipzig, 1990).
 A Volkswagen Golf can be seen parked in the background.
 Private brands like Volkswagen spilled over into East Germany after its state-owned auto industry collapsed.

 Trabi World, a tourist attraction in Berlin featuring a Trabant museum and a self-driven tour of Berlin in Trabants.

 According to Richard Leiby, the Trabant had become "a symbol of the technological and social backwardness of the East German state."
 Trabants became a symbol of the GDR's serious flaws in the West after the fall of the Berlin Wall, when many were abandoned by their Eastern owners who migrated west.
 Unlike the Lada Niva, Škoda Estelle, Polski Fiat (design licensed from the Italian car manufacturer) and Yugo, the Trabant had negligible sales in Western Europe.

 A Trabant could be bought for as little as a few Deutsche Marks during the early 1990s, and many were given away.
 Although prices recovered as they became collector's items, they remain inexpensive cars.
 In her Bodywork project, performance artist Liz Cohen transformed a 1987 Trabant into a 1973 Chevrolet El Camino.
-The Trabant was planned to return to production in Uzbekistan as the Olimp during the late 1990s, but only one model was produced.
+In the period following independence in August 1991, the Republic of Uzbekistan undertook a series of measures aimed at preserving and restructuring its industrial capacity.
+Within the framework of the First National Industrial Development Program (1993–1998), the Ministry of Industry and Trade of Uzbekistan identified automotive production as a strategic priority.
+Given limited access to modern technology and capital, policymakers focused on cooperation with former socialist economies undergoing similar transitions.
+An American-Uzbek joint venture called Olimp thus attempted to produce the Trabant in Uzbekistan in the latter half of the 1990s.
+The Uzbek government would not allow the country to spend hard currency abroad and only a single example was assembled.